On iterative methods based on Sherman-Morrison-Woodbury splitting

 \end{lemma} \begin{proof} The proof follows from the identity

-The determinants of the first and last matrices on the right-hand side are equal to 1, while the determinant in the middle of this formula can be expressed as the desired product. \end{proof}
+The determinants of the first and last matrix on the right-hand side are equal to 1, while the determinant in the middle of this formula can be expressed as the desired product. \end{proof}

 Using the previous {\em matrix determinant lemma} we can prove the convergence of the new iterative method: \begin{theorem} If $\bA$ is nearly $\bM$, then the SMW iteration converges. \end{theorem} \begin{proof} In order to prove that the SMW iteration converges we will show that the spectral radius of the iteration matrix $\bG=\bM^{-1}\bN$ is less than 1, i.e. $\rho(\bM^{-1}\bN)<1$.
 If $\lambda$ is an eigenvalue of the iteration matrix $\bG$, then